7 Smart FOIA Request Tips That Actually Get Results

 Name the department and the roles if you can.

-Example: Office of Public Affairs, Office of Inspector General, Communications Director, Deputy Director.
+Example: Office of Public Affairs, Office of Inspector General, Communications Director, or Deputy Director.

 4. Keywords